11 Fun problem-solving activities for teams

 After the game is over, you can turn on the fan to see which tent can stand on its own even after withstanding winds blowing at high speed.

-This problem-solving activity aims to improve the listening skills of team members to execute the task as per the leader’s instructions.
+This problem-solving activity aims to improve team members’ listening skills so that they can execute the task according to the leader’s instructions.

 Why decision-making is essential to problem-solving

-When managing teams and projects, team managers are burdened with the responsibility of making decisions that concern all.
-Decision-making is essential to problem-solving because if the right decision is taken at the right time, it could resolve the problem, eventually benefiting the entire team and the organization.
+When managing teams and projects, team managers are responsible for making decisions that affect everyone.
+Decision-making is essential to problem-solving because if the right decision is made at the right time, it could resolve the problem, eventually benefiting the entire team and the organization.

 5. Egg drop